Chapter 4: Introduction

 Throughout the 19th century, American copyright law was inconsistent and poorly enforced.
 Composers had little legal protection and often lacked ownership or control over their own work.
 It was common for multiple publishers to print and sell the same songs, often with different cover art, without compensating the original songwriter.
 This lack of regulation left many composers vulnerable to exploitation.

 The American Society of Composers, Authors, and Publishers (ASCAP) was founded in 1914 to protect the rights of composers, lyricists, and music publishers.
 Its primary purpose was to ensure that songwriters were fairly compensated when their music was performed publicly in theaters, restaurants, hotels, and eventually on radio and television.
 ASCAP pioneered the model of a performance rights organization (PRO), an entity that collects licensing fees from venues and broadcasters who publicly use music and then distributes those fees as royalties to composers and publishers.
-This system replaced the chaotic, case-by-case permissions of the past with a more standardized and enforceable model.
+The PRO system replaced the chaotic, case-by-case permissions of the past with a more standardized and enforceable model.
 Venues and radio stations could pay a blanket license to use the entire ASCAP catalog legally, and creators were paid based on how frequently their works were performed.
 In doing so, ASCAP helped establish professional standards for the music industry and strengthened the idea that composers should earn income not just when a song was sold but every time it was performed publicly.

 Song Pluggers

-The sound of Tin Pan Alley, both literal and metaphorical, marked a significant evolution in American music.
-It was a place where creative talent met aggressive marketing, and where popular music began to function as a fully developed commercial industry.
+The sound of Tin Pan Alley, both literal and metaphorical, represented a major evolution in American music.
+It was a site where creative talent met aggressive marketing, and where popular music began to function as a fully developed commercial industry.
 By 1910, Americans were buying approximately 30 million copies of sheet music per year, a testament to the industry's size and cultural reach.
 Song pluggers, hired by publishing companies, used highly creative and often relentless tactics to make songs known to the public.
 These musicians performed new songs for store customers, theater owners, and vaudeville acts, acting as live advertisements.
 While Tin Pan Alley songwriters continued to compose in styles reminiscent of earlier composers like Stephen Foster, their marketing strategies were far more aggressive and wide-reaching.
 In this new era, the "plugging" or promotion of a song was often as important as writing it.

 Song pluggers would perform new songs in music stores, five-and-dime stores, and even on the streets, hoping to generate buzz and boost sheet music sales.
 They carried chorus slips, printed lyrics to the refrain of a song, which they distributed in taverns and theaters so patrons could sing along.
 They would rent hay wagons, bolt pianos to flatbeds, and station them outside theaters, amusement parks, and sports arenas to catch crowds as they exited.